smakonin/RAE.dataset/README.md

 The use of these files and/or the RAE dataset requires you to cite:

-Stephen Makonin, Z. Jane Wang, and Chris Tumpach, “RAE: The Rainforest Automation Energy Dataset for Smert Grid Meter Data Analysis,” *arXiv preprint arXiv:1705.05767*, 2017.
+Stephen Makonin, Z. Jane Wang, and Chris Tumpach, “RAE: The Rainforest Automation Energy Dataset for Smert Grid Meter Data Analysis,” MDPI Data, vol. 3, no. 1, article 7, pp. 1-9 (2018).